-About the AuthorI grew up at Speers Point on Lake Macquarie, NSW, and in the 1980s completed a PhD in Astronomy at Mt Stromlo Observatory, Australian National University.
-Astronomy is a difficult commitment for someone with children, so I moved into Internet technical services in 1988, working at CSIRO and then at the University of Newcastle.
-From 1996 to 2000 I was System Manager and Director of Internet Services at the pioneering ISP Connect, then Executive Director of the Internet Society of Australia until 2006.
+C. M. (Kate) Lance grew up at Speers Point on Lake Macquarie, NSW, studied arts at the University of Newcastle and science at London University.
+In the 1980s she completed a doctorate in astronomy at Mt Stromlo Observatory, ANU, and moved into Internet technical services in 1988, working at CSIRO and the University of Newcastle.
+From 1996 to 2000 she was System Manager and Director of Internet Services at the pioneering ISP Connect.com.au, then Executive Director of the Internet Society of Australia until 2006.

-In 2001 the charming and charmed life of a pearling lugger inspired me to write Redbill: From Pearls to Peace.
-It took me into a whole new world of maritime history and the extraordinary people linked to that strange, nurturing vessel.
+The charmed life of a pearling lugger inspired her to write award-winning Redbill: From Pearls to Peace, published in 2004, which opened up a whole new world of maritime history and the extraordinary people linked to that enigmatic vessel.

-In 2005, intrigued by the untold stories behind the published works of Alan Villiers, once a world-famous maritime writer, I wrote a biography based upon his diaries.
-It helped me discover the amazing lives of Redbill's dinosaur cousins, the gigantic four-masted steel windjammers of the early twentieth century.
+Intrigued by the secrets behind the published works of Alan Villiers, a famous maritime writer, she wrote a biography based upon his diaries, Alan Villiers: Voyager of the Winds, published in 2009 and also an award-winner.
+It explores the lives of the massive four-masted steel windjammers of the early twentieth century.

 In August 2014 her first novel, The Turning Tide, was published by Allen & Unwin under the name C. M. Lance.
 It was based on the WWII history of commando training at Wilsons Prom in South Gippsland, guerilla warfare in Timor in 1942, and life in post-war Japan.
 In February 2016 she independently published the contemporary thriller-romance Atomic Sea through Seabooks Press, which takes up the story of some of the characters from The Turning Tide some three decades later.